A stack of old magazines on a desk.

 Next, stock up on file folders and separate everything into categories.
 Make sure you cover all the bases (Pet, Home, Medical, Creative, Work, Kids, etc.) and be as specific as possible with your labels.

-Give big categories like “Finances” their own folders with additional files for specific types of documents like “Tax Returns” or “Bills.”
+Give big categories like “Finances” their folders with additional files for specific types of documents like “Tax Returns” or “Bills.”

-Free Bonus: While you’re filing, learn how to organize your desk in under four minutes
+Learn more: While you’re filing, learn how to organize your desk in under four minutes

 6. Put a recycling bag or bin near your front door